sglanzer-deprecated/ember-cli-blanket/README.md

 ## Usage

-  Run "ember test -server" to execute unit tests.
+  Run "ember server", navigate to the application url /tests (e.g. localhost:4200/tests) and select the "Enable coverage" checkbox.

-  Test coverage results will appear in the browser (no Phantom currently) when the "Enable coverage" checkbox is selected.
+  Note that until some issues are fixed the coverage will only apply to non-route elements with "route" in the name (e.g. ember generate controller myroute).
+If you want other coverage, play with the blanket-options "filter" property.

 ## License